 This evolution is very clear.
-For example, in 2011 and 2012, only 21 countries in the world conducted executions, out of almost 200.
+For example, in 2014, only 22 countries in the world conducted executions, out of almost 200.
 140 countries have abolished death penalty in law or in practice (established moratorium on executions).

 The United Nations General Assembly adopted a resolution calling for a moratorium on the use of death penalty for the first time in 2007.
-Since then, similar UNGA resolutions have been adopted in 2008, 2010 and lastly on 20 December 2012.
+Since then, similar UNGA resolutions have been adopted in 2008, 2010, 2012 and lastly on 18 December 2014.
 In 2007, 104 countries had voted in favour of this resolution, and 54 against.
 In 2014, the number of countries in favour had risen to 117 and the number of countries against had declined to 37.

 Is it true that the death penalty is not a deterrent against crime?